 Other components of the polarity complex have been described to be crucial for aRG morphology and behavior.
 Conditional deletion of the small Rho-GTPases Cdc42 and RhoA results in the disruption of AJs.
-In the case of Cdc42, this leads to an immediate increase in basal mitoses accompanied also by an increase of neuronal numbers (Cappello et al., 2006) (Figure 2j), while deletion of RhoA causes also ectopic Pax6+ cells and the formation of a double cortex (Cappello et al., 2012) (Figure 2k).
-Strikingly, conditional deletion of αPKC at mid-corticogenesis disrupts apical complexes causing no major effect on corticogenesis (Figure 2l) (Imai et al., 2006).
-Pals1, another component of the apical domain, was shown to be critical to maintain the pool of cycling aRGs (Kim et al., 2010).
-Deletion of this protein leads to cell cycle exit and premature neuronal production followed by cell death, eventually resulting in the absence of cortical structures (Figure 2m) (Kim et al., 2010).
+In the case of Cdc42, this leads to an immediate increase in basal mitoses accompanied also by an increase in neuronal numbers (Cappello et al. 2006) (Fig. 2j), while deletion of RhoA causes also ectopic Pax6+ cells and the formation of a double cortex (Cappello et al. 2012) (Fig. 2k).
+Strikingly, conditional deletion of αPKC at mid-corticogenesis disrupts apical complexes causing no major effect on corticogenesis (Fig. 21) (Imai et al. 2006).
+Pals1, another component of the apical domain, was shown to be critical to maintain the pool of cycling aRGs (Kim et al. 2010).
+Deletion of this protein leads to cell cycle exit and premature neuronal production followed by cell death, eventually resulting in the absence of cortical structures (Fig. 2m) (Kim et al. 2010).
 Recently, the role of Crumbs2 (Crb2) was described in apical complex maintenance.
-Conditional deletion of Crb2 in the mouse telencephalon impaired the maintenance of the apical disorganized in the developing cortical wall.
-This was accompanied by a decrease of the aRG pool and an increase of IPs (Figure 2n) (Dudok et al., 2016).
-The outcome of deregulating aRG apical complex proteins often converges in the disruption of the aRG apical domain, which in most cases results in a decrease of the aRG pool and altered distribution of both cycling progenitors and postmitotic neurons.
+Conditional deletion of Crb2 in the mouse telencephalon impaired the maintenance of the apical complex and aRG morphology: upon Crb2 deletion, nestin staining was barely present and appeared disorganized in the developing cortical wall.
+This was accompanied by a decrease in the aRG pool and an increase in IPs (Fig. 2n) (Dudok et al. 2016).
+The outcome of deregulating aRG apical complex proteins often converges in the disruption of the aRG apical domain, which in most cases results in a decrease of the aRG pool and altered distribution of both cycling progenitors and post-mitotic neurons.

-In addition to the above-mentioned studies, the WD40 domain-containing protein Llg1 was described to be crucial for aRG polarity and proliferation, and ultimately proper cortical development (Beattie et al., 2017).
-Conditional deletion of Llg11 in aRGs results in an increase of proliferating cells that form rosette-like structures in the VZ, accompanied by the disruption of the VS (Figure 2o).
-This eventually leads to impaired neuronal positioning and a subcortical band heterotopia (SBH)-like phenotype (Beattie et al., 2017).
-A similar work proposed that Llg11 acts as a link between AJs and polarity complex proteins (Jossin et al., 2017).
-In this paper the authors use a model in which Llg11 is specifically deleted in progenitors from E12.5 onwards.
-These mice present AJ abnormalities, disruption of the neuroepithelium and aberrantly located postmitotic neurons, situated close to the ventricles (Figure 2o) (Jossin et al., 2017).
-Interestingly, the authors showed that Llg11 is necessary to stabilize N-cadherin at the AJs.
-When Llg11 is not phosphorylated by the polarity protein α PKC, it internalizes N-cadherin from the cell membrane.
-Upon α PKC phosphorylation of Llg11, N-cadherin is no longer internalized and accumulates at the basolateral part of the apical domain (Jossin et al., 2017).
+In addition to the above-mentioned studies, the WD40 domain-containing protein lethal giant larvae homolog 1 (Llg11) was described to be crucial for aRG polarity and proliferation, and ultimately proper cortical development (Beattie et al. 2017).
+Conditional deletion of Llgl1 in aRGs results in an increase in proliferating cells that form rosettelike structures in the VZ, accompanied by the disruption of the VS (Fig. 2o).
+This eventually leads to impaired neuronal positioning and a subcortical band heterotopia-like phenotype (Beattie et al. 2017).
+A similar work proposed that Llgl1 acts as a link between AJs and polarity complex proteins (Jossin et al. 2017).
+In this paper, the authors use a model in which Llgl1 is specifically deleted in progenitors from E12.5 onward.
+These mice present AJ abnormalities, disruption of the neuroepithelium, and aberrantly located post-mitotic neurons, situated close to the ventricles (Fig. 2o) (Jossin et al. 2017).
+Interestingly, the authors showed that Llgl1 is necessary to stabilize N-cadherin at the AJs.
+When Llgl1 is not phosphorylated by the polarity protein αPKC, it internalizes N-cadherin from the cell membrane.
+Upon αPKC phosphorylation of Llgl1, N-cadherin is no longer internalized and accumulates at the basolateral part of the apical domain (Jossin et al. 2017).
 Studies such as this emphasize the importance of the localization of adhesion molecules within the aRG wall.

-3.4 Cell cycle considerations
+Cell cycle considerations